TAPE-Lab/CyGNAL/README.md

 6. **Heatmap:** To visualise EMD/DREMI scores in heatmaps, copy the EMD/DREMI calculation outputs to the 'Workflow/input/5v1-emd_dremi_htmp' folder.
 Run 5v1-emd_dremi_htmp.py and follow the instructions in the GUI.
 The current version of the script accepts one EMD data file and one DREMI data file (with 'EMD' and 'DREMI' in their file names respectively) to be visualised in the heatmaps generated.

 7. **Principal component analysis (PCA):** To perform PCA and visualise the results, copy the EMD/DREMI calculation outputs to the 'Workflow/input/5v2-pca' folder.
-Run 5v2-pca.py and follow the instructions in the GUI.
+Run 5v2-pca.py and follow the instructions in the GUI. -->

 ## Dependencies

+We strongly encourage using [conda](https://docs.conda.io/en/latest/miniconda.html) to setup an environment from 'conda_env.yml'.

 * Python: Tested with Python v3.6 and v3.7.
 Used in the backbone of the workflow and most computational steps.
     * `numpy`